Villa Aurora: Artists-in-residence

-Today, Villa Aurora is an artists residence offering fellowships for German-based writers, visual artists, composers and filmmakers selected by independent committees.
+Villa Aurora serves as an artists' retreat offering residency fellowships for German-based writers, visual artists, composers, and filmmakers.The villa is still owned by the Berlin-based non-profit, but is funded by the German Federal Foreign Office and the Federal Government Commissioner for Culture and the Media.
+In 2015, filmmaker Edward Berger was awarded a fellowship to spend six months at Villa Aurora.

 Together with the USC Feuchtwanger Memorial Library, the organization awards an annual Feuchtwanger Fellowship to artists who are persecuted in their home countries in memory of the history of German emigration in the 1930s.

-Villa Aurora is funded by the German Federal Foreign Office and the Federal Government Commissioner for Culture and the Media.
 Sponsors and private donations further help to maintain the historic property.
 The Villa stands as a reminder of German exile in the United States and is a memorial to German-Exile-Culture and the persecution of the German Jews.
 Villa Aurora is a place for cultural encounters, creative debates and joint projects.
 Since 1995 around 300 artists have enlivened this place and have themselves been inspired by U.S. culture and the exiles' traces.

 The Villa Aurora Forum in Berlin organizes the meetings of the selection committees which choose the fellows of Villa Aurora.
 The Forum also presents the results of the artists' works to the German public through exhibitions, screenings, readings, concerts and the publishing of editions.
 At the annual 'Villa Aurora Nacht' in Berlin, the newly chosen fellows are presented along with the work of the ones from the previous year.

-The name "Villa Aurora"

-The origin of the name "Villa Aurora" is most likely from the famous Roman residence built for Cardinal Francesco Maria Del Monte.
-The residence Casa di Villa Boncompagni Ludovisi boasts a fresco of Aurora painted by Guercino.